tcalmant/ipopo/website-ipopo/source/content/install.rst

 Currently, the *setup.py* used by Pelix is based on the ``distutils`` package which can't be used to make.
-Therefore, you'll have to modify *setup.py*, replacing the line :
+Therefore, you'll have to modify *setup.py*, replacing the line:

 .. code-block:: python

    from distutils.core import setup

-by :
+by:

 .. code-block:: python

    from setuptools import setup

-Then you can create the egg file with the following command :
+Then you can create the egg file with the following command:

 .. code-block:: bash